 WHAT IS CARPAL TUNNEL SYNDROME?

-Carpal tunnel syndrome (CTS) is a painful condition that affects the wrist area.
-Specifically, it is caused by pinching of the median nerve (one of the largest nerves in the hand).
-This syndrome is a recurring problem that tends to worsen over time, meaning it is important to diagnose and treat it as soon as possible.
+Carpal tunnel syndrome (CTS) is a painful condition that affects the wrist.
+Specifically, it is caused by a pinched median nerve (one of the largest nerves in the hand).
+This syndrome is a recurring problem that tends to worsen over time, which means it's important to diagnose and treat it as soon as possible.

-Over time, continued pressure on the median nerve can seriously damage it.
-This damage is permanent and leads to worse and more intense symptoms.
+Over time, continued pressure on the median nerve can severely damage it.
+This damage is permanent and leads to worsening and more intense symptoms.

 The carpal tunnel passes through the wrist and acts as a small passageway, protecting the median nerve as it passes from the hand to the arm and extends to the neck.
-The median nerve is one of the main nerves of the hand; controls the sensitivity of the fingers, as well as the muscles surrounding the thumb.
+The median nerve is one of the main nerves in the hand; it controls sensation in the fingers, as well as the muscles surrounding the thumb.

 CTS occurs when the carpal tunnel compresses the median nerve.
-This can occur when the carpal tunnel narrows, or when special tissue around the flexor tendons of the hand becomes inflamed.
+This can occur when the carpal tunnel narrows, or when a special tissue around the flexor tendons in the hand becomes inflamed.
 This inflammation can compress the carpal tunnel and put pressure on the median nerve.

 WHAT ARE THE SYMPTOMS OF CARPAL TUNNEL SYNDROME?

 External pressure compressing the median nerve causes a variety of symptoms.
 The severity of these symptoms tends to increase over time.
-If not treated properly, carpal tunnel syndrome could cause permanent damage to the median nerve, which will only increase the severity of the symptoms.
+If left untreated, carpal tunnel syndrome could cause permanent damage to the median nerve, which would only increase the severity of symptoms.

 Some of the main symptoms of CTS are:

-• Pain and cramps running up the arm towards the shoulder
+- Pain and cramps moving up the arm toward the shoulder

 Research suggests that CTS is more common in older women.
-There are a number of factors that could increase the risk of developing this condition, including:
+Several factors may increase the risk of developing this condition, including:

-• Genetics: Physical traits, such as a smaller wrist or a narrower carpal tunnel, can increase a person's risk of developing CTS.
+- Genetics: Physical traits, such as a smaller wrist or a narrower carpal tunnel, may increase a person's risk of developing CTS.
 These physical traits are likely passed down from one generation to the next.

-• Hand movements and flexions: Performing repetitive hand movements, or activities that require extreme flexion of the wrists, hands and fingers, could aggravate the tendons in the wrist and cause inflammation, which ultimately affects the median nerve.
+- Hand movements and flexions: Performing repetitive hand movements, or activities that require extreme flexion of the wrists, hands, and fingers, could aggravate the wrist tendons and cause inflammation, which ultimately affects the median nerve.

-• Arthritis: Inflammation of the joints in the hand and wrist could affect the carpal tunnel.
+- Arthritis: Inflammation of the joints in the hand and wrist may affect the carpal tunnel.

 HOW IS CARPAL TUNNEL SYNDROME USUALLY TREATED?

-Treatment of CTS begins with a medical examination.
-The doctor will make a diagnosis based on symptoms and a physical examination, which includes tapping, bending, and pressing various parts of the hand.
-He or she will also test the sensitivity of your hands and, in some cases, perform electrophysiological tests and medical imaging (such as ultrasounds, MRIs, and X-rays) to better identify the cause of your symptoms.
+Treatment for CTS begins with a medical exam.
+Your doctor will make a diagnosis based on your symptoms and a physical exam, which includes tapping, bending, and pressing various parts of your hand.
+Your doctor will also test your hand sensation and, in some cases, perform electrophysiological testing and medical imaging (such as ultrasound, MRI, and X-ray) to better identify the cause of your symptoms.

-Once diagnosed, treatment varies depending on the severity of the symptoms and the level of evolution of the condition.
+Once diagnosed, treatment varies depending on the severity of symptoms and the level of progression of the condition.
 When detected early, CTS symptoms can usually be treated with non-surgical methods, including:

-• Wrist splints and orthoses: keep the wrist in a neutral position and minimize pressure on the carpal tunnel.
+- Wrist splints and orthoses: These keep the wrist in a neutral position and minimize pressure on the carpal tunnel.

-• NSAID Treatment: NSAIDs (nonsteroidal anti-inflammatory drugs) are safe and well tolerated, and can help relieve pain and inflammation caused by this condition.
+- NSAID treatment: NSAIDs (nonsteroidal anti-inflammatory drugs) are safe and well-tolerated, and can help relieve the pain and inflammation caused by this condition.

-• Steroid injections: Corticosteroids are powerful anti-inflammatory agents that can help treat carpal tunnel inflammation.
+- Steroid injections: Corticosteroids are powerful anti-inflammatory agents that can help treat carpal tunnel syndrome.

-• Exercises: Some doctors have their patients do specific exercises, designed to relieve symptoms and pressure surrounding the median nerve.
+- Exercises: Some doctors have their patients perform specific exercises designed to relieve symptoms and pressure around the median nerve.

-• Lifestyle changes: Your doctor will help you identify activities that put extra pressure on the carpal tunnel and worsen symptoms.
-This could affect your work, exercise routine, or even hobbies that require you to flex or straighten your hand and wrist often, or for long periods of time.
+- Lifestyle changes: Your doctor will help you identify activities that put additional pressure on the carpal tunnel and worsen your symptoms.
+This could affect your job, exercise routine, or even hobbies that require you to flex or straighten your hand and wrist frequently or for long periods of time.

-CTS can also be treated through surgical procedures.
-These procedures, known as carpal tunnel release, increase the size of the tunnel with the goal of relieving pressure surrounding the median nerve.
-The need to apply this surgery depends on the severity of the symptoms.
+CTS can also be treated surgically.
+These procedures, known as carpal tunnel release, enlarge the tunnel to relieve pressure surrounding the median nerve.
+The need for this surgery depends on the severity of the symptoms.

-Since the main symptoms of carpal tunnel syndrome are pain and inflammation, cannabis is an interesting option.
-And although conventional drugs, such as NSAIDs and steroids, can effectively relieve carpal tunnel symptoms, incorrect or continued use of these medications can cause side effects.
+Since the main symptoms of carpal tunnel syndrome are pain and inflammation, cannabis is an attractive option.
+Although conventional medications, such as NSAIDs and steroids, can effectively relieve carpal tunnel symptoms, incorrect or continuous use of these medications can lead to side effects.

-NSAIDs, for example, can cause effects such as gastrointestinal bleeding, heartburn, headaches, dizziness, liver and kidney problems, or high blood pressure, among others.
-Studies show that in the US, about 100,000 people are hospitalized each year for gastrointestinal problems related to NSAIDs alone.
-This increases interest in looking for alternatives.
+NSAIDs, for example, can cause side effects such as gastrointestinal bleeding, heartburn, headaches, dizziness, liver and kidney problems, and high blood pressure, among others.
+Studies show that in the U.S., approximately 100,000 people are hospitalized each year for gastrointestinal problems related to NSAIDs alone.
+This increases the interest in seeking alternatives.

-Over the last decade, several studies have shown the anti-inflammatory and analgesic effects of various components of cannabis.
-In 2013, for example, researchers at Tongji University School of Medicine found that CBD[1] could significantly decrease inflammation, based on an animal-based pancreatitis study.
+Over the past decade, several studies have demonstrated the anti-inflammatory and analgesic effects of various cannabis components.
+In 2013, for example, researchers at Tongji University School of Medicine found that CBD[1] could significantly reduce inflammation in an animal-based study of pancreatitis.

-In 2012, a study published in the _European Journal of Pharmacology_ suggested that CBD could decrease inflammation[2] in rats with acute lung injuries.
-In 2011, researchers at the University of Naples Federico II found that CBD also appears to reduce chronic inflammation[3] in the intestine.
-Other studies show how CBD could help reduce inflammation caused by arthritis[4] and IBS[5].
+In 2012, a study published in the European Journal of Pharmacology suggested that CBD might decrease inflammation[2] in rats with acute lung injuries.
+In 2011, researchers at the University of Naples Federico II found that CBD also appears to reduce chronic inflammation[3] in the gut.
+Other studies show how CBD might help reduce inflammation caused by arthritis[4] and IBS[5].

-That said, more research needs to be done, so it's still unclear how effective cannabis can be in helping carpal tunnel syndrome.
-It is necessary that specific research be carried out on the disease and its relationship with cannabis.
-Still, current research in this area is promising, even if it is not yet definitive.
+That said, more research is needed, so it's still unclear how effective cannabis may be in helping with carpal tunnel syndrome.
+Specific research on the condition and its relationship to cannabis is needed.
+Still, current research in this area is promising, although not yet definitive.

 External Sources